lstipi/sailing-school-P1/README.md

 Hi, welcome to my Sailing School project!

-The initial idea was to set up a web site for a sailing school, focused on beginner's lessions for children.
-I wanted the design to be minimalistic, easy to navigate and comprehend, which was (hopefully) achieved in this project.
-The webiste is designed for parents that wish to sign their children up for sailing lessons.
-Keeping in mind that the intended user might not be tech savvy and needs a simple website that does what it says, the design for this project was achieved.
-The colours were picked out as an attempt to emulate the colours of the Adriatic see and to give the user a feeling of being at see.
+The initial idea was to set up a website for a sailing school, focused on beginner's lessons for children.
+I wanted the design to be minimalistic, easy to navigate, and comprehend, which was (hopefully) achieved in this project.
+The website is designed for parents that wish to sign their children up for sailing lessons.
+Keeping in mind that the intended user might not be tech-savvy and needs a simple website that does what it says, the design for this project was achieved.
+The colours were picked out as an attempt to emulate the colours of the Adriatic sea and to give the user a feeling of being at sea.

 [Deployed URL](https://lstipi.github.io/sailing-school-P1/)